-Reviewed May 27, 2026
+Reviewed July 13, 2026

-What is Ricketts E-Line?
+What is ricketts e-line?

 The Ricketts E-line, also known as the esthetic line in orthodontic literature, is the most cited soft-tissue profile reference in orthognathic surgery.
 It runs from the tip of the nose (pronasale) to the chin (soft-tissue pogonion).
 Both lips should sit slightly behind this line, with the upper lip further behind than the lower.